zibhub/GNDMS/0.6.x/installation-guide/index.md

         Could not change directory. : System error in stat: Permission denied ...
 </code></pre>
-Please make sure that `/some/dir` is owned by the globus user and has permissions 1777.
+Please make sure that `/some/dir` is owned by the gndms user and has permissions 1777.
 Also make sure that your GRAM setup (especially the sudoers entries) is correct.